-In July 2018 the government launched the Recycling Industry Strategic Plan - a $37 million blueprint for a safe, resilient and efficient recycling system in Victoria.
+The Victorian Government’s Recycling Industry Strategic Plan, released in July 2018, provides a blueprint for a safe, resilient and efficient recycling system in Victoria.

-- An additional $8.3 million to boost the Resource Recovery Infrastructure Fund to more than $21 million.
+- An $8.3 million boost to the Resource Recovery Infrastructure Fund, bringing the fund total to more than $21 million.
 This will improve the quality of up to 100,000 tonnes of recycled material, including through better sorting and processing.

 - A further $2 million to establish and expand markets for recycled materials - boosting the market development program to $4.5 million.

 - $3.3 million for an education program to help the community recycle effectively.

 - Development of a whole-of-government circular economy policy and action plan by 2020.

 This brings the Victorian Government's total investment in waste and resource recovery initiatives to more than $100 million since 2014.

 The four goals of the plan are to:

 - improve the diversity and productivity of the recycling sector

 To meet these goals, ten actions are being delivered in partnership with industry and local government.
 This will ensure the state’s waste and recycling industries are operating at the highest standards.